whatthefork/PHP-URL-Signer/README.md

 It's been tested with PHP 7.2.x

 ## License
 You're free to use this code however you see fit, it's GPLv2 Licensed.
 Use at your own risk!
+No warranty is expressed nor implied.

 The GPLv2 License: